5 Online Shopping & eCommerce Statistics All Dropshippers Need to Know

 Look at what you're getting traffic for, and do better with it.
 If your return on ad spend is higher than that, that's amazing!
 However, that also means to me that you can spend more money, that you can keep working in your sweet spot.

 At the end of the day if you spend more, even if your return on ad spend goes down a little bit, you'll be left with more net profit.
 Which really is the name of the game, right?
 How much money stays in your bank account every single month and how big that number can get.
+Additionally, check out our Ultimate Drop Shipping Guide for more tips and tricks of the trade.

 3. Targeted Traffic From Your Alpha Campaign Should Convert at 2.5% or Better.